GCA Executive Program

 The program

-Learning goals & Personal developments
+Learning goals & Personal development

-by Prof. Dr. Hans van Oosterhout
+by Prof. Dr. Hans van Oosterhout & Dr. Sofya Isaakyan

-After arrival, we will kick off with an extensive introduction session in which we will explore your learning goals and personal developments and those of the other participants.
-During this session, moderated by Prof. Dr. Hans van Oosterhout, we would like each of you to answer a number of questions that will help the program to cater your needs.
+After arrival in the afternoon, we will kick off with an introduction session in which we will explore your learning goals and personal developments and those of the other participants.
+During this session, moderated by Prof. Dr. Hans van Oosterhout & Dr. Sofya Isaakyan, we would like each of you to answer a number of questions that will help the program to cater your needs.
 What do you bring to the table and what does the GCA Executive Program bring you?
 Moreover, this way you get to know the other participants well in an informal and informative way.
+This first day ends with a relaxed, but very special form of collaboration.

 This session will

-• sharpen your learning goals and personal developments;
+- sharpen your learning goals and personal developments;

-• help you to identify and overcome your key obstacles and challenges to succeed in times of uncertainty and change;
+- help you to identify and overcome your key obstacles and challenges to succeed in times of uncertainty and change;

-• ensure you that you get to know your fellow participants in an open and trusted atmosphere.
+- ensure you that you get to know your fellow participants in an open and trusted atmosphere.

 As the General Counsel function evolves from the traditional role of Chief Legal Affairs towards the contemporary roles of trusted advisor, board secretary, or even member of the executive board, a better understanding of the corporation’s strategy and organizational design becomes a decisive factor for the GC’s effectiveness.
 This module both delivers the tools you need for this chief executive (c-suite) level strategic analysis, and engages in a scenario-style exercise that will enable you to identify, justify, and take control of the GC’s mandate in contemporary organizations.